LemurDaniel/BICEP__Naming-Module/README.md

 ### NOTES:

-The Keywords used in the pattern a customizable, meaning for each keyword a corresponding paramter in the **parameters**-Object given on the function call is searched.
+The Keywords used in the pattern a customizable.
+For each keyword a corresponding parameter is searched in the **parameters**-Object given on the function call.
+For Parameters like <CUSTOM_KEYWORD>, a camelcase parameter customKeyword is expected.

-If it is required and not provided an error such as the following is forced by the function, preventing incorrect naming to be deployed.
+If it is required and not provided, an error such as the following is forced by the function, preventing incorrect naming to be deployed.

 ![example.error.missingParameter](./_resources/example.error.mssingParameter.png)